 Four conditions must be met before proposed measures may be considered and evaluated for suitability as voluntary consensus standards: NQF Staff A. The measure is in the public domain or an intellectual property (measure steward agreement) is signed.
 Public domain only applies to governmental organizations.
 All non-government organizations must sign a measure steward agreement even if measures are made publicly and freely available.
-Do you attest that the measure steward holds intellectual property rights to the measure and the right to use aspects of the measure owned by another entity (e.g., risk model, code set)?
-Yes Α ► Measure Steward Agreement: government entity- public domain- No Agreement Y⊠ ► Indicate if Proprietary Measure (as defined in measure steward agreement): N
+A.1 Do you attest that the measure steward holds intellectual property rights to the measure and the right to use aspects of the measure owned by another entity (e.g., risk model, code set)?
+Yes A.2 Indicate if Proprietary Measure (as defined in measure steward agreement): A.3 Measure Steward Agreement: Government entity and in the public domain - no agreement necessary A.4 Measure Steward Agreement attached: A Y⊠ N□

-B .
-The measure owner/steward verifies there is an identified responsible entity and process to maintain and update the measure on a schedule that is commensurate with the rate of clinical innovation, but at least every 3 years.
-Yes, information provided in contact section B Y⊠ N□ C. The intended use of the measure includes both public reporting and quality improvement. ▶ Purpose: public reporting, quality improvement 0,0,0, C Y⊠ N□ D. The requested measure submission information is complete.
+B. The measure owner/steward verifies there is an identified responsible entity and process to maintain and update the measure on a schedule that is commensurate with the rate of clinical innovation, but at least every 3 years.
+Yes, information provided in contact section B Y⊠ N□ C. The intended use of the measure includes both public reporting and quality improvement. ▶ Purpose: Public reporting, Internal quality improvement C Y⊠ N□ D. The requested measure submission information is complete.
 Generally, measures should be fully developed and tested so that all the evaluation criteria have been addressed and information needed to evaluate the measure is provided.
-Measures that have not been tested are only potentially eligible for a time-limited endorsement and in that case, measure owners must verify that testing will be completed within 24 months of endorsement.
-Testing: Yes, fully developed and tested Have NQF-endorsed measures been reviewed to identify if there are similar or related measures?
-Yes Is all requested information entered into this form?
-D Y⊠ N□ (for NQF staff use) Have all conditions for consideration been met?
-Staff Notes to Steward ( if submission returned ): Met Y N Staff Notes to Reviewers ( issues or questions regarding any criteria ): 3a.
-Indicated testing not complete?
-It is indicated in the submission form that the measure is fully developed and tested.
-Staff Reviewer Name(s): Jensen Chiu, Karen Pace
+Measures that have not been tested are only potentially eligible for a time-limited endorsement and in that case, measure owners must verify that testing will be completed within 12 months of endorsement.
+D.1Testing: Yes, fully developed and tested D.2 Have NQF-endorsed measures been reviewed to identify if there are similar or related measures?
+Yes D Y⊠ N□ (for NQF staff use) Have all conditions for consideration been met?
+Staff Notes to Steward (if submission returned): Met Y N Staff Notes to Reviewers (issues or questions regarding any criteria): Staff Reviewer Name(s):